watacodes/Calculator/README.md

 - Clearing all calculations
 - Deleting one digit

+## Update History

+- Now numbers can be entered by pressing down the keyboard.

 ## Fixed Bugs

 - Bug type: Shows **'NaN'** when the equal button is pressed without two pairs of numbers.